 Loans can be classified further into secured and unsecured, open-end and closed-end, and conventional types.

 A secured loan is one that is backed by some form of collateral.
 For instance, most financial institutions require borrowers to present their title deeds or other documents that show ownership of an asset, until they repay the loans in full.
 Other assets that can be put up as collateral are stocks, bonds, and personal property.
 Most people apply for secured loans when they want to borrow large sums of money.
-Since lenders are not willing to lend large amounts of money, they hold the recipients’ assets as a form of guarantee.
+Since lenders are not typically willing to lend large amounts of money without collateral, they hold the recipients’ assets as a form of guarantee.

 A loan can also be described as closed-end or open-end.
 With an open-ended loan, an individual has the freedom to borrow over and over.
 Credit cards and lines of credits are perfect examples of open-ended loans, although they both have credit restrictions.
 A credit limit is the highest sum of money that one can borrow at any point.

 Depending on an individual’s financial wants, he may choose to use all or just a portion of his credit limit.
-Every time this person pays for an item with his credit card, the credit decreases.
+Every time this person pays for an item with his credit card, the remaining available credit decreases.

-With closed-end loans, individuals are not allowed to borrow again once they have repaid them.
+With closed-end loans, individuals are not allowed to borrow again until they have repaid them.
 As one makes repayments of the closed-end loan, the loan balance decreases.
 However, if the borrower wants more money, he needs to apply for another loan from scratch.
 The process entails presenting documents to prove that they are credit-worthy and waiting for approval.
 Examples of closed-end loans are a mortgage, auto loans, and student loans.